sumowll/BD4H-Bootcamp/web/hadoop-basic.md

 ```
 You can find these two files as described in [sample data]({{ site.baseurl }}/data/).

-Corresponds to `-put`, `-get` operation will copy data out of HDFS.
+Similarly to `-put`, `-get` operation will copy data out of HDFS to the local folder.
 For example
 ```
 hdfs dfs -get input/case.csv local_case.csv
 ```
-will copy the `input/case.csv` file out HDFS into current working directory using a new name `local_case.csv`.
+will copy the `input/case.csv` file out HDFS into the current working directory using a new name `local_case.csv`.
 If you didn't specify `local_case.csv`, the original name `case.csv` will be kept.

 ## List File Information
 Just like linux `ls` command, `-ls` is the operation to list files and folders in HDFS.
 For example, the following command list items in your home directory of HDFS (i.e `/user/your_name/`)